A Guide to the Most Popular Apple Varieties

 8. Pink Lady

-The Pink Lady brand name is for the Cripps Pink variety apples that are grown under a specific license, dictating a rigid sugar-to-acid ratio, among other traits.
+Pink Lady is the brand name for the Cripps Pink variety apples that are grown under a specific license, dictating a rigid sugar-to-acid ratio, among other traits.
 Those that don’t qualify are sold as Cripps rather than Pink Lady apples.

 Flavor profile: A cross between the Golden Delicious and Lady Williams, the Pink Lady is firm and crunchy with a tart flavor that finishes sweetly.

-Where it’s grown: In America, they primarily grow in Washington and California.
+Where it’s grown: In America, they primarily cultivated in Washington and California.

 Best enjoyed: Raw, in salads, baked in pies, and sliced onto cheeseboards.